QCA Corporate Governance Statement

 Procedures are in place for directors to seek independent advice at the expense of the Company and the Company has insurance in respect of legal action against the Directors.
 The Company Secretary is responsible to the Board for ensuring that Board procedures are complied with and for advising the Board on all governance matters.

 The Board is responsible for establishing and maintaining the Group’s system of internal control.
 Internal control systems are designed to meet the particular needs of the operating company concerned bearing in mind the resources available and the risks to which it is exposed, and by their nature can provide reasonable but not absolute assurance against material misstatement or loss.
-The key procedures which the directors have established with a view to providing effective internal control are as follows:
+The key procedures which the directors have established with a view to providing effective internal control are set out below.

-The Board has overall responsibility for the Group and there is a formal schedule of matters specifically reserved for decision by the Board which covers the key areas of the Group’s affairs including acquisitions and divestment policy, approval of budgets, capital expenditure, major buying and selling contracts and general treasury and risk management policies.
-There is a clearly decentralised structure which delegates authority, responsibility and accountability, including responsibility for internal financial control, to management of the operating companies.
+The Board has overall responsibility for the Group and there is a formal schedule of matters specifically reserved for decisions by the Board which covers the key areas of the Group’s affairs, including: dividend policy, acquisitions and divestment policy, approval of budgets, capital expenditure, major buying and selling contracts and general treasury and risk management policies.
+There is a clearly decentralised structure which delegates authority, responsibility and accountability, including responsibility for internal financial controls, to management of the operating companies.

 There is a comprehensive system for reporting financial results.
 Monthly accounts are prepared on a timely basis.
 They include income statement, balance sheet, cash flow and capital expenditure reporting with comparisons to budget and forecast.
 The budget is prepared annually and revised forecasts are provided monthly.